1234Christina/readers-site/README.md

 ## Features

 Landing Page: There are three sections where the user can read information on three great bookshops in the city of Cork.
+Each section tells the user a little about the shop and what they can expect to find there.

 ![Screenshot of deployed version of Landing page](assets/images/Screenshot%202024-03-07%20180604.png)

 Tune In Page: There are two embedded reading music videos a user can utilize without having to leave the website.
+Here, the user can listen to some appropriate music while enjoying a good book.

 ![Screenshot of deployed version of Tune In page](assets/images/Screenshot%202024-03-07%20180631.png)

 Newsletter Page: The user will find a fully validated sign-up form for a newsletter about more bookshops.
+This feature enables the user to easy receive more information.

 ![Screenshot of deployed version of Newsletter page](assets/images/Screenshot%202024-03-07%20180701.png)